-In addition, whichever you choose to use-AWS Management Console, the CLI, or API-Amazon EC2 provides tools that specifically help you work with Spot Instances to assess Spot Price history, submit Spot Instance requests, and manage your Spot Instance requests (bids) and instances.
-You can also use programming languages to perform most of your work.
+In addition, whichever you choose to use-the AWS Management Console, the Amazon EC2 command line interface (CLI), or the Amazon EC2 application programming interface (API)-Amazon EC2 provides tools for Spot Instances that you can use to assess Spot price history, submit Spot Instance requests

+(also called bids), and manage your Spot requests and instances.
+You can also use, develop, and manage your applications using the AWS SDKs.
+For more information, see Tools for Amazon Web Services.

-The AWS Management Console has tools specifically designed for Spot Instance request tasks.
-The console also has general tools that you can use to manage the instances launched when your Spot Instance requests are fulfilled.
-The following list identifies the tools you can use in the AWS Management Console:
+In the AWS Management Console, the EC2 console has tools specifically designed for Spot Instance request tasks.
+The EC2 console also has general tools that you can use to manage the instances launched when your requests are fulfilled.
+The following list identifies the tools you can use in the EC2 console: